AlessandroAvi/NodeRed_mlClassification_tfjs/README.md

 For the installation of node.js (see [here](https://nodered.org/docs/getting-started/windows#1-install-nodejs) ) it is recommended to use the version 14.x from their official [download page](https://nodejs.org/en/) .
 For the installation of node-red it should be enough to use the commands in the terminal `npm install -g --unsafe-perm node-red`
 For the correct usage of my node and the node developed in the tutorial is also necessary to install soem node-red packages.
 I had lots of problems installing these because of inexperience, so I suggest following these steps.
 Firstly install the package  @tensorflow/tfjs-node, from which other two package depend.
-To do this open the terminal and navigate inside the node-red folder (in my windows installation is in  User/NameOfUser/.node-red ) and run here the installing command by typing `npm install @tensorflow/tfjs-node` or use the `yarn` command as shown in [this page](https://www.npmjs.com/package/@tensorflow/tfjs-node).
+To do this open the terminal and navigate inside the node-red folder (in windows installation it should be: User/NameOfUser/.node-red, on ubuntu it should be:  ~/.node-red/ ) and run here the installing command by typing `npm install @tensorflow/tfjs-node` or use the `yarn` command as shown in [this page](https://www.npmjs.com/package/@tensorflow/tfjs-node).
 After this it should be easy to install the packages `node-red-contrib-tf-function` and `node-red-contrib-tf-model`.
 This time I isntalled those directly inside node-red.
 So type `node-red` in the terminal, open the node-red page on the browser an in the top right go to ...->...->... and in install enter the names of the two packages and install them.
 Additionally in here add the package `qualcosa-per-immagini`,  `node-red-contrib-browser-utils`.